Herbed potato cake + variations

 If preferred, you can sprinkle some Parmesan on the top for a cheesy version of this dish.

-Indian: For a more Indian version, substitute cilantro and mint for the herbs and add 1-2 minced green chillies, 1 garlic clove, finely minced, 1/2 teaspoon each of ground coriander seeds, ground cumin seeds, a pinch of turmeric, 1/4 teaspoon garam masala.
-Mix well and cook as per instructions.
+Indian: For a more Indian version, substitute cilantro and mint for the herbs and add 1-2 minced green chillies, 1 garlic clove, finely chopped, 1/2 teaspoon each of ground coriander seeds, ground cumin seeds, a pinch of turmeric, and 1/4 teaspoon garam masala.
+Mix well and cook according to the instructions.

-Italian: Top with Parmesan cheese and cherry tomatoes on top during the last 3-4 minutes of cooking.
+Italian: Top with Parmesan cheese and cherry tomatoes during the last 3-4 minutes of cooking.

 Mexican: Add 1/2-1 teaspoon chipotle and/or ancho chilli powder, and top with roasted poblano strips and some Oaxaca cheese or cheddar.

-Asian: Add 1 tablespoon soy sauce, 2-3 Thai chillies finely diced, and a few drops of fish sauce, and serve with kimchi or pickled vegetables on the side.
+Asian: Add one tablespoon soy sauce, 2-3 Thai chillies finely diced, and a few drops of fish sauce, and serve with kimchi or pickled vegetables on the side.